Skip to Content

 Signs of Garter Snake Occupancy in Burrows

-• Snake droppings with white streaks
+• Dark droppings with characteristic white streaks from digested prey

 Garter Snake Underground Activity Throughout The Year